adityasatnur/wealthdesk/README.md

 slick carousel is used for future weather data

 MainApp component includes mainpage, which is further divided in
+- citylist=>city
+- searchbar
-- citylist
+- popup
-  -city
--searchbar
--popup

 wheras from city it will redirect to weahterapp page which is further divided in carousel & clock